 * Announces fresh redundancies as cost cutting continues

-* Plans to revise redundancy terms anger Britain's largest
+* Plans to revise redundancy terms anger Britain's largest union

 By Anjuli Davies and Sinead Cruise

 LONDON, April 18 (Reuters) - British insurer Aviva Plc is to cut 2,000 jobs and slash redundancy payouts in the process, setting up a showdown with the country's biggest trade union as it attempts to cut costs and mollify shareholders after a recent investor revolt.

 Chief Executive Mark Wilson said the cuts would equate to around 6 percent of the global workforce over the next six months and reflected the group's commitment to deliver more than 400 million pounds ($609 million) in cost savings by year-end.

 Aviva, which employs around 31,200 people, said it would also overhaul its redundancy policy for all employees on UK contracts.
 From May, pay will be capped at 78 weeks of service and from December, staff will only receive two weeks' pay for each year of service, rather than a current four weeks' pay.

 "I know this is difficult news for our employees but these changes are essential," Wilson said in a statement.
 "Aviva needs to become a more efficient and agile organisation."

 Aviva launched an overhaul of its business last year after spiralling costs and poor share price performance triggered an investor revolt that forced out former CEO Andrew Moss.
 Chairman John McFarlane subsequently drew up a review promising savings from the sale or closure of more than a dozen underperforming units across its insurance and asset management operations.